sohviluukkonen/BalanceSplit/README.md

 ### sklearn-style splitter

-OptiSplit offers two main modes, either to
+BalanceSplit offers two main modes, either to

 1. create a single split with an arbitrary number of subsets of custom size, by specifying the argument `size`
 2. create a k-fold cross-validation split, by specifying the argument `n_splits`